sgibson47/play-the-game/notes.md

   8.
     make it clear who developed the game(IDW Games) on the root url & on the rules page -- maybe link to their website? and why you chose it (in the readMe)

+Woo! #1 done!
+A user can type in a playerName to the form, submit the form and is redirected to the new Game's show page